 Useful websites for GCSE students include:

-Extracurricular opportunities include an annual trip to London to see the work of a wide range of artists and designers at the Frieze Art Fair, the possibility of entering an exhibition which showcases the artwork of students across the county, and the chance to become an Art prefect: an ambassador of the subject throughout the school, both on a day- to day basis and at various events.
+Extracurricular opportunities include an annual trip to London to see the work of a wide range of artists and designers, the possibility of entering an exhibition which showcases the artwork of students across the county, and the chance to become an Art prefect: an ambassador of the subject throughout the school, both on a day- to day basis and at various events.
 All of these will strengthen applications to a Foundation course in Art and Design or Art- based degree course in areas such as animation, architecture or fashion.